-My intention with this guide is to present the Grid concepts as they exist in the very latest version of the specification.
-So I won’t be covering the out of date IE syntax, and I’ll do my best to update this guide regularly as the spec matures.
+The intention of this guide is to present the Grid concepts as they exist in the latest version of the specification.
+So I won’t be covering the out-of-date Internet Explorer syntax (even though you can absolutely use Grid in IE 11) or other historical hacks.

 As of March 2017, most browsers shipped native, unprefixed support for CSS Grid: Chrome (including on Android), Firefox, Safari (including on iOS), and Opera.
 Internet Explorer 10 and 11 on the other hand support it, but it’s an old implementation with an outdated syntax.
 The time to build with grid is now!